varad-comrad/Workflow/README.md

 - Study possibility of integration with docker
 - Auto-installation of a lot of things (conda, docker, make, cmake, etc)

-Longer Future: explore possibilitites like AI helper, integration with other CLI tools (Terraform, Ansible), etc.

 ## REQUIREMENTS:

 - Any Linux Distro that supports zsh, bash, dash, fish, ksh, csh or tcsh.
 - Python3.11+